integr8ly/integreatly-operator/docs/installation_guides/installation_general_info.md

-# Installing RHMI Using OCM
+# Overview

+This section covers installation guides

 ## Using `ocm` for installation of RHMI

 If you want to test your changes on a cluster, the easiest solution would be to spin up OSD 4 cluster using `ocm`.